ankitpanchal5341/react-slide-alerts_/README.md

-# The react-slide-alerts have beautiful alerts with a slide animation & color background overlays with many options
+# This is the official repositary of react-slide-alerts

 ## Description

+##### The react-slide-alerts have beautiful alerts with a slide animation & color background overlays with many options
 The react-slide-alerts is dependent on Material-UI  [@mui](https://mui.com)
 ## Live Demo